slint-ui/slint/docs/building.md

 # SixtyFPS build guide

-This page explain how to build and test SixtyFPS.
+This page explains how to build and test SixtyFPS.

 ## Prerequisites

 ### Installing Rust

 Install Rust by following the [Rust Getting Started Guide](https://www.rust-lang.org/learn/get-started).
+If you already have Rust installed, make sure that it's at least version 1.54 or newer.
+You can check which version you have installed by running `rustc --version`.

 Once this is done, you should have the ```rustc``` compiler and the ```cargo``` build system installed in your path.